 - Type the text and adjust timing for each segment

-YouTube also has a "Type and sync" option where you type the full text and YouTube attempts to match the timing automatically.
+YouTube also has a "Auto-sync" option where you paste the full transcript text and YouTube attempts to match the timing automatically.
 It works reasonably well for clear speech.

 Time required: 30-60 minutes for a 10-minute video.
 Accurate but slow.
 Only worth it for high-value content where every word matters.